suneeshjacob/ACRoD/paper/paper.md

 # Mathematics

+For a serial manipulator, the contributions of the velocity of the end-effector from each joint (along the serial path from the base link to the end-effector link) can be summed up to get the velocity of the end-effector.
+Hence, Jacobian formulation for serial manipulators is very straight-forward, as there would be just one connecting path (of links through joints) from the base-link to the end-effector link and each joint velocity would be an active joint velocity (as serial manipulators do not have passive joint velocities).

 \begin{equation}\label{eq:nonserial}\mathbf{\widetilde{J}} = \mathbf{J_a}-\mathbf{J_p}\mathbf{A^{-1}_p}\mathbf{A_a}\end{equation}

 \begin{equation}\label{eq:serial}\mathbf{\widetilde{J}} = \mathbf{J_a}\end{equation}

-The above steps of the algorithm are concisely shown in the pseudocode of algorithm \ref{alg:jacobian}.
+The above steps of the algorithm are concisely shown below.

 1. Assert: Type(_iterator_) is Object.